751.10 General Superstructure

 General Guidelines

-Use of corrugated steel forms shall be based on the approval of the Structural Project Manager or Structural Liaison Engineer.
+Use of corrugated steel forms shall be based on the approval of the Structural Project Manager, Structural Liaison Engineer or owner's representative.

 Use of corrugated steel forms should be based on the final expected conditions of operation and expected in-service performance which should include reviewing the type of crossing, AADT under, salt spray under, surrounding bridge structure conditions, staged construction, etc.